Global Health Fellowships / Time Out of Programme

 The aim of the GHF programme is to enhance GP training through working in poorly resourced and challenging environments.
 Here, GP Trainee’s can gain confidence as well as consolidate and develop clinical, managerial, leadership, cultural and educational skills.
 Many of which are beneficial and transferable to the NHS.

 GP Trainee’s bring added value to the GHF posts through the competencies developed in the ST1 and ST2 years.
-Experienced trainees committing to jobs for six months to one year is an expressed need of developing countries to help achieve sustainability.
+Experienced trainees committing to jobs from six months to one year is an expressed need of developing countries in helping achieve sustainability.
 This period is seen as the minimum time necessary to profit from preparation, gain relevant expertise and achieve mutual benefit.
 There are opportunities to extend these posts up to two years.

 GHF job descriptions as well as experiences of previous GHF are available on the linked downloads.